StarStrider23/sql_covid19/README.md

 The dataset used can be found in https://docs.owid.io/projects/etl/api/covid/

-It contains various data that was collected during the years of the COVID-19 pandemic and beyond.
+It contains various data (worldwide, per continent, per country) that was collected during the years of the COVID-19 pandemic and beyond.
 The table doesn't only contain essential information like number of infected, deceased and people vaccinated, but also how many patients were in ICU, total tests for COVID-19 and many more.
 Although, majority of these metrics aren't used.
 Overall, there are 61 columns and 491818 rows.

-The questions that are asked, studied and answered are the following:
+## Project Goals

+The goal of the project is to analyse COIVD-19 data by studying and answering the following question:

 1. What is probability of dying if a person is infected (worldwide, in each continent, in each country)?